microsoft/Win2D/samples/XamlIslandSample/README.md

 **Steps to create the solution**

+*NOTE*: This describes the steps to create a **.NET Core WPF** app.
+They apply to **.NET Framework WPF** apps accordingly.
+Two of the workarounds (".deps.json" and "duplicate in project dir") are NOT necessary in .NET Framework WPF.
 - Create a new directory and open a command line
 - `dotnet new sln`
 - `dotnet new nugetconfig`